directvt/vtm/doc/settings.md

 ---------|--------
 `key`    | The text string containing the key combinations.
 `action` | The action name.
-`raw`    | Force hotkey action to be processed in exclusive keyboard mode.
+`preview`| A Boolean value specifying that hotkey actions should be processed while traversing the focus tree until the target object is reached (ignoring keyboard exclusive mode).
 Default is `off`.
 `data`   | The arguments passed to the action.

 The following joiners are allowed for combining keys: